liammizrahi/LaraDB-laravel-database/README.md

 ```

 ### Installation
-You need to clone the git to your local machine and run these commands:
+You need to clone the repository to your local machine and run these commands:
 ```sh
 cd LaraDB-laravel-database
 composer install